phenax/algebraic-effects/README.md

 ## TODO
 - [x] Add compose or extend functionality to effects and runners
-- [ ] Move global handlers to their own meaningful effect and let people compose it themselves
+- [ ] Allow calling generators from within effects
 - [ ] Understand state effect and find how ae actually works in koka
+- [ ] Add name to runner to identify which Effects were composed
+- [ ] ?Move global handlers to their own meaningful effect and let people compose it themselves